 \section{Conclusions}

-This paper introduces the Multi-Level Sketch Representation Scheme to identify the effective information for sketch representation learning, and proposes the SDGraph to fully leverage all the identified effective information.
+This paper introduced the Multi-Level Sketch Representation Scheme to identify the effective information for sketch representation learning, and proposed the SDGraph to fully leverage all the identified effective information.
 To validate the scheme, we conducted experiments by either excluding the effective information or incorporating not considered information.
 In both cases, performance consistently declined, confirming the validity of our conclusions.
-We further evaluated the performance of SDGraph on four tasks: sketch classification, CL-ZS-SBIR, FG-ZS-SBIR, and sketch generation.
+We further evaluated the performance of SDGraph on five tasks: sketch classification, CL-ZS-SBIR, FG-ZS-SBIR, FG-SBIR, and sketch generation.
 Experimental results demonstrate that SDGraph outperforms the state-of-the-art across all tasks.
-To assess the architectural design, we performed ablation studies focusing on the contributions of the SGraph, DGraph, sampling, and information fusion module.
-The results confirm that each component of SDGraph contributes to performance improvement.
+To assess the architectural design, we performed ablation studies focusing on the contributions of the SGraph, DGraph, graph node sampling, and information fusion module.
+The results confirm that each component contributes to performance improvement.

 Despite the above effectiveness, this work has two limitations.
 First, although we analyze sketch information at the sketch-, stroke-, and point-levels, which is sufficient for sketch representation partitioning, the information considered within each level may not be exhaustive.
 Second, due to the varying number and length of strokes across sketches, we employ padding to standardize the input format.
 However, this approach increases storage demands and inference latency.
 Addressing these limitations will be the focus of our future work.